JCstumper/Guaranty_Sheet_Metal/static/media/Software.5844026536f6f0002806.md

 - Necessary Permissions: Administrator access is required for installation.
 - IDE: Visual Studio Code is required.

-### GitHub
+## GitHub

-#### Prerequisites
+### Prerequisites

 - You must have administrative access to install software on your machine.
 - Ensure you have permissions to access the GitHub repository.

-#### Git Installation and Access Guide
+### Git Installation and Access Guide

 This guide provides detailed instructions on how to install Git, configure it, and access a GitHub repository using an access token.
 Ensure you have been granted access to the repository before proceeding.

-##### Prerequisites
+#### Prerequisites

 - You must have administrative access to install software on your machine.
 - Ensure you have permissions to access the GitHub repository.

-##### Step 1: Installing Git
+#### Step 1: Installing Git

 1. **Download Git**: Visit the [official Git website](https://git-scm.com/) and download the Git installer suitable for your operating system.